Local times in critical generations of a random walk in random environment on trees: Main results

-The rest of the paper is organized as follows: in order to prove our results properly, we first present a few preliminary results, see section \ref{SectionPR}.
-After this, the proofs of our theorems and corollary are presented and we finally end the paper with the proof of Proposition \ref{UnifLawMultyMart}.
+The rest of the paper is organized as follows: Section \ref{SectionProofs} is dedicated to the proofs of our main results.
+At the beginning of Section \ref{SectionProofs}, we give a few well-known facts about $\X$ and we introduce the reduced range (see section \ref{SectionReducedProcesses}) which turns out to be a very interesting tool to prove Theorem \ref{Theorem1} (see section \ref{ProofTheorem1}) and Theorem \ref{Theorem3} (see section \ref{ProofTheorem3}).
+In order to prove our proposition properly, we present a few preliminary results (see section \ref{SectionPR}).
+After this, the proof of Proposition \ref{UnifLawMultyMart} (see section \ref{ProofsOfPropositions}) is presented.
+We finally end the paper with the proof of Corollary \ref{Corollary1} (see section \ref{ProofCorollary}).